 And seriously, the air is fresher.
 Firstly, it’s a cooler temperature.
 Secondly, pollution levels are at its lowest because the commuters are yet to hit the roads in their droves.
 Nothing like the crisp air filling the lungs.

 After a morning run, breakfast will be much sweeter.
-Add to that feeling the fact your metabolism will be fired-up and already burning calories at a rate of knots… Additionally, your productivity will improve.
-So, if you’re heading to work after an early morning run, your brain will be far more alert than it would have been.
+Add to that feeling the fact your metabolism will be fired-up and already burning calories at speed… Additionally, as I mentioned at the very start, your productivity will improve.
+So, if you’re heading to work after a morning run, your brain will be far more alert than it would have been.
 And, of course, increased alertness and energy helps job performance.
+For me, I hated getting to work and feeling sluggish, knowing that a couple of friends had already been out and got their daily dose of exercise in.
+Starting with one or two morning runs a week gave me the kick I needed, whilst keeping my evenings free to do the other things I wanted to do.

 Here are some tips to help you get ready for a morning run: